jungho/k8s-crds/website-operator-sdk/README.md

 ## Debugging the Operator

-In Golang, create run/debug configuration and configure like so (Note the Environment Variables!):
+In Jetbrains Goland IDE, create run/debug configuration and configure like so (Note the Environment Variables!):

 ![Run/Debug Configuration for Golang](./goland-debug-config.png)

-In VSCode, create a launch configuration like so:
+In VS Code, create a launch configuration like so:

 ![VSCode Debug Launch Configuration](./debug-go-vscode.png)

 Then open the main.go file prior to launching the configuration.
+See the following docs for more details - https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code.